 By enabling the main checkbox in this pane you enable the generation of the OpenGraph metadata that’s necessary for sharing on the major social networks, Facebook, Linkedin, Pinterest and in-app sharing in Telegram, Slack, etc. A few additional metatags are added to the page so your site is Twitter compatible as well.

-If you have a Google Analytics account you can activate user tracking on your website by entering your ID.
-Both “Classic” and “Universal” modes are supported.
+If you have a Google Analytics account you can activate user tracking on your website by entering the identifier found on the Analytics control panel.